zahidaof/zahidaof/readme.md

 ### Skills and Technologies

-I possess experience and proficiency in the following areas:
+I possess experience in the following areas:

 -FPGA Design and Development
 -Digital Design